rabbitmq/rabbitmq-website/site/kubernetes/operator/kubectl-plugin.md

 kubectl rabbitmq pause-reconciliation INSTANCE
 </pre>

-This adds the label "rabbitmq.com/pauseReconciliation=true" to your RabbitMQ cluster, which prevents the operator from watching and updating the instance.
+This adds the label "rabbitmq.com/pauseReconciliation=true" to the target RabbitMQ cluster.
+The label prevents the Operator from watching and updating the instance.

 ### <a id='resume-reconciliation' class='anchor' href='#resume-reconciliation'>Resume Reconciliation</a>